adsanderson/adamsanderson-blog/src/pages/blog/2019-12-27-xstate-questions-for-childrean.md

 ### Invoked Machine service

-- on done
+- on done final state
 - mocking in testing
+- Belongs to a state

 ### Actor machine

-- sync context
+- update state through message events
 - dynamic
+- manual stop
+- Belong to the service

 ## The Questions